ligato/docs/docs/plugins/vpp-plugins.md

 ### Forwarding tables

-An L2 forwarding information base (FIB) (also known as a forwarding table) can be used in network bridging or routing to **find the output interface to which the incoming packet should be forwarded**.
-FIB entries are created also by the VPP itself (like for interfaces within the bridge domain with enabled MAC learning).
-The VPP-Agent allows to configuring static FIB entries for a combination of interface and bridge domain.
+An L2 forwarding information base (FIB) can be used in network bridging or routing.
+Inbound packets are forwarded to the output interface defined in the FIB table.
+FIB entries are created by VPP just as are interfaces within the bridge domain enabled with MAC learning.
+The vpp-agent enables configuration of static FIB entries with a combination of interface and bridge domain values.

 A FIB entry is defined in the following [model][fib-model].
-To successfully configure FIB entry, a MAC address, interface and bridge domain must be provided.
-Also, the condition that the interface is a part of the bridge domain has to be fulfilled.
+To configure a FIB entry, a MAC address, interface and bridge domain must be provided.
+The condition that the interface is part of the bridge domain must be fulfilled.
 The interface and the bridge domain are referenced with logical names.
 Note that the FIB entry will not appear in the VPP until all conditions are met.

 **Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for FIB to the database ([key reference][key-reference]).
+**1. Using the key-value database** put the proto-modelled data with the correct FIB key to the database ([key reference][key-reference]).

-Example value:
+Example data:
 ```json
 {
     "bridge_domain": "bd1",